lmcrean/odyssey-api/software-architecture/file-structure/apps/workers/workers_iteration2.md

 # apps/workers - Background Processing

+this is marked as iteration 2 because initially, it won't be used.

 > **Queue-based job processing** for heavy operations like content processing, notifications, and analytics

 ## Overview